dzhang314/YouTubeDrive/README.md

 --------------------------------------------------------------------------------

 **YouTubeDrive** is a Wolfram Language (aka *Mathematica*) package that encodes/decodes arbitrary data to/from simple RGB videos which are automatically uploaded to/downloaded from YouTube.
-Since YouTube imposes no limits on the total number or of videos users can upload, this provides an effectively infinite but extremely slow form of file storage.
+Since YouTube imposes no limits on the total number or length of videos users can upload, this provides an effectively infinite but extremely slow form of file storage.

 **YouTubeDrive** depends externally on [FFmpeg](https://ffmpeg.org/), [youtube-upload](https://github.com/tokland/youtube-upload), and [youtube-dl](https://rg3.github.io/youtube-dl/).
 These programs must be downloaded and installed separately, and prior to first use, **YouTubeDrive** must be configured with their install locations.
 See below for details.